Explore

 Instead, Spidey-2 turned out to become one of my favorite movie adaptations of a comic-book superhero ever.

-Which I guess I should've anticipated since before I even entered the theater, my spider-senses didn't go off, all atingling an' sh*t.
+Which I guess I should've anticipated since before I even entered the theater, I noticed that my spider-senses didn't go off, all atingling an' sh*t.

-This movie has gotten such a stigma attached to it, that I easily forget how much I enjoy watching it.
-After several years of this movie collecting dust on my video collection, I watched it with my six year old niece a couple of months ago, and I'll be honest with you: I don't know which one of us was left sitting there with more childlike awe and wonder on our faces.
+Here is one movie that has gotten such a stigma attached to it, that I easily forget how much I enjoy watching it.
+After several years of this movie collecting dust on my video collection, I watched it with my six-year-old niece a couple of months ago, and I'll be honest with you: I don't know which one of us was left sitting there with more childlike awe and wonder on our faces.

 Her, b'cuz as a child, she thought that E.T., was one amazing tale.